zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/reference/_index.md

 ##### Parameters

 * **scalepercentage**: Specifies the percentage of current PVC size by which Autopilot should resize the PVC.
 If not specified, the default is *50%*.
+* **maxsize**: Specifies the maximum PVC size.
+If not specified, the default max size is not set.

 ##### Example